thosgood/this-weeks-finds/markdown/151-200/week153.md

 something called the "Burnside ring" of G.

 In fact, the last two examples are special cases of something more
-general: we can start with the category hom(G,C) where the objects are actions of G on objects in some category C!
-Different choices of C give different views of the group G, and different structures on C will give us a group, or a rig, when we decategorify hom(G,C).
+general: we can start with the category \operatorname{Hom}(G,C) where the objects are actions of G on objects in some category C!
+Different choices of C give different views of the group G, and different structures on C will give us a group, or a rig, when we decategorify \operatorname{Hom}(G,C).
 I am tempted to launch into a detailed disquisition on how this works, but I fear such generality will exhaust the patience of all but the true lovers of abstraction - who can figure it out for themselves anyway!
 So let me